-Adaptive evolution protocol
+Adaptive evolution lab protocol

-Materials needed: mCherry expressing HB101 strain on aplate white HB101 strain on a plate sterile tubes LB amp plates
+Materials needed: mCherry expressing HB101 strain on an Amp plate white HB101 strain on am Amp plate sterile microfuge tubes and 15ml conical tubes LB amp plates and LB broth

 Set up done by the teacher

-Grow up two overnight of mCherry and white E. coli strains.
+Grow up two overnight cultures of mCherry and white E. coli strains.

-Use a sterile loop to pick one colony into ml LB Amp.
+Use a sterile loop to pick one colony into a conical tube containing 3 ml LB Amp.

+Incubate overnight at 370C.
+If a shaking waterbath or equivalent piece of equipment is available, shake the culture tubes as they grow, otherwise incubate without shaking.

-overnight at 370.
-The next day, the bacterial concentrations should be about .
+The next day, the bacterial concentrations should be about 10^8 cells per ml.

 Start the natural selection time course.

 T = 0.
-We want a culture that is ~104 cfu/ml 100 ml LB ampmmediately remove 30 ml andat 40.
+We want a culture that is ~104 cfu/ml and contains 97% cherry and 3% white.
+In order to get this ratio and concentration, we need to add about 100 times more cherry than white to a flask with 100 ml LB amp.

+Vortex or rack the overnight culture then dilute cherry 1 to 10 by adding 100 microliters of cherry overnight into a microfuge tube containing 900 microliters of LB.
+Then add 100 microliters of this dilution to the 100 ml competition flask.

+Vortex or rack the overnight culture then dilute the white overnight 1 to 100 by adding 10 microliters of white overnight into a microfuge tube containing 990 microliters of LB.
+Add only 10 microliters of this white dilution into the competition flask.

+Shake competition flask then immediately remove 30 ml of culture and chill at 40C in a flask labeled “T0”.
 This will be the T0 culture for students to use.

 T = 8 hr.
-Remove 30 ml and put at .
+Remove 30 ml and put at 40C in a flask labeled “T8”.
 This will be the T8 culture for students to use.

 T = 24 hr.
-Remove 30 ml and put at .
+Remove 30 ml and put at 40C in a flask labeled “T24”.
 This will be the T24 culture for students to use.

 Experiments for the students

-tudent team should ul of T0, T8 and T24 sample.
+Each student team should collect 250 ul of T0, T8 and T24 samples and 9 LB Amp plates.

-to find the concentration of bacteria and the .
+Serially dilute the samples to find the concentration of bacteria and the ratio of cherry to white bacteria.

-he students should dilutions.
+The students should make 1/10, 1/100, and 1/1000 fold dilutions for each time point as follows.
+Take 3 microfuge tubes and 3 LB Amp plates and label them “1/10” “1/100” and “1/1000” respectively.
+Add 900 microliters of LB into each tube.

+Vortex the T0 sample then add 100 micro liters of the collected sample into the “1/10” tube.
+Vortex the tube or rack it to mix up the bacteria.
+Pipette 100 microliters of the “1/10” dilution onto the “1/10” plate and spread using a sterile spreader or inoculation loop.
+Repeat by adding 100 microliters of the “1/10” tube to the “1/100” tube and spreading it onto the “1/100” plate.
+Repeat again for the “1/1000” tube and plate.

+Repeat for T8 and T24 samples.

-Let hr at 37, then at 4
+Let dilution plates incubate 24 hrs at 37 degrees, then another 24 hours at 4 degrees.

+Select the proper plate to count.
+The highest accuracy can be attained from a plate with anywhere )plate is the most reasonable and then count the colonies.